 Schedule a Speaker

-Speakers can speak to hunger and food insecurity in the Southern Tier and their specific areas of expertise.
+Speakers can discuss the broader topic of hunger and food insecurity in the Southern Tier as well as their own specific areas of expertise.
 Speakers can address a large or small group in settings such as a panel, interview, presentation, community cafe, event, or a less formal talk.
-View speaker profiles above and contact Lyndsey Lyman at the Food Bank to get more information about the speaker including availability and stipend cost.
+View speaker profiles above and contact the Food Bank to get more information about the speaker, including availability and stipend cost.

 Want to host a Speaker?
 Contact: